sakuduku/free-cookie-consent/README.md

 Cookie Management: Sets a cookie when the user clicks the banner, hiding it for 7 days.
 Conclusion
 This implementation provides a straightforward, free, and unlimited way to display a cookie consent banner.
 By integrating this code into your website, you can ensure compliance with privacy laws and improve user experience.

+<p>Source: <a href="https://apip.cc/display-cookie-banner-consent-eu-free-unlimited.html">How to Display Cookie Consent Banner for EU users, Free and Unlimited</a></p>